What is buying off the plan?

 Changes in property values, interest rates and your income could affect your financing options.

 - Lower property value

 Your lender will only value the property at completion and sometimes the final value may be less than you expected.
 This in turn may affect your loan to value ratio (LVR), which is the amount you need to borrow calculated as a percentage your lender’s valuation of the property.
 More on this below.

 - Lower resale value than expected

 If you’re buying the property as an investment, bear in mind that during the time it takes to build the development, market fluctuations and other housing developments may affect its resale value.

 - Your financial situation and/or lending policies may change between signing the contract and construction finishing

 If circumstances change before your final application is approved, whether they be your personal income or the wider economic environment, you may not be able to borrow the amount you were pre-approved for which could leave a shortfall.

 Your deposit when buying off the plan

-When you buy off the plan, you may need to pay a deposit of between 5% and 20% when signing the contract of sale.
-This may be held in a trust account until after completion.
+We’ve already discussed that when you buy off the plan, you may need to pay a deposit (commonly between 5% and 20%) when signing the contract of sale.

 Let’s unpack things a bit more...